NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/initial_setup_jon.md

     Turn the unit off, and skip to the next section ([2️⃣ Boot with JetPack 5.1.3 SD card to schedule firmware update](#2-boot-with-jetpack-513-sd-card-to-schedule-firmware-update)).

-## Determine QSPI update is necessary or not
+## Determine whether QSPI update is necessary or not

 !!! warning "Attention"

-    Select the appropriate tab below based on your firmware version you found in the above step.
+    Select the appropriate tab below based on your firmware version, which you found in the above step.

-    If you found your Jetson Orin Nano needs its firmware updated to run JetPack 6.x, click [":material-update: Firmware < 36.0"](#__tabbed_2_1) tab, and then additional step 2 to 5 will appear for you to follow.
+    If you found your Jetson Orin Nano needs its firmware updated to run JetPack 6.x, click [":material-update: Firmware < 36.0"](#__tabbed_2_1) tab, and then steps 2 to 5 will appear for you to follow.

     If you know your Jetson Orin Nano has the latest firmware, stay on [":fontawesome-solid-forward-fast: Firmware 36.x"](#__tabbed_2_2) tab, and skip to the next section ([***6️⃣ Boot with JetPack 6.x SD card***](#6-boot-with-jetpack-6x-sd-card))

 === ":material-update: Firmware < 36.0"

-    Your Jetson Orin Nano **needs** its firmware updated in order to make JetPack 6.x SD card work.
+    Your Jetson Orin Nano **requires** its firmware to be updated to make JetPack 6.x SD card work.

     Perform the following steps (2 to 5).

     ## 2️⃣ Boot with JetPack 5.1.3 SD card to schedule firmware update

-    First, we need to run JetPack 5.1.3 in order to let its `nvidia-l4t-bootloader` package get its bootloader/firmware updater activated, so that the firmware update automatically runs the next time it reboots.
+    First, we need to run JetPack 5.1.3 to activate its `nvidia-l4t-bootloader` package, which will enable the bootloader/firmware updater.
+This will ensure that the firmware update runs automatically the next time the device reboots.

-    1. Download SD card image on to your PC
+    1. Download the SD card image onto your PC

-        On your PC, download JetPack 5.1.3 image for Jetson Orin Nano Developer Kit from the official [JetPack 5.1.3 page](https://developer.nvidia.com/embedded/jetpack-sdk-513) or from the below direct link button.
+        On your PC, download the JetPack 5.1.3 image for Jetson Orin Nano Developer Kit from the official [JetPack 5.1.3 page](https://developer.nvidia.com/embedded/jetpack-sdk-513) or the button below.

         !!! warning

-            NVIDIA had updated the JetPack 5.1.3 image on 5/28/2024, as the old version had some issue and the following process did not work.<br>So please download and use the latest image (the new file name is **`JP513-orin-nano-sd-card-image_b29.zip`**).
+            NVIDIA updated the JetPack 5.1.3 image on May 28, 2024, as the old version had some issues, and the following process did not work.<br>So please download and use the latest image (the new file name is **`JP513-orin-nano-sd-card-image_b29.zip`**).

         [Jetson Orin Nano Developer Kit<br>JetPack 5.1.3 image](https://developer.nvidia.com/downloads/embedded/l4t/r35_release_v5.0/jp513-orin-nano-sd-card-image.zip){ .md-button .md-button--primary }

-    2. Use Balena Etcher to flash image to SD card
+    2. Use Balena Etcher to flash the image to the SD card

         If you don't have Balena Etcher on your PC, download from [Balena official site](https://etcher.balena.io/).

         ![alt text](images/balena_etcher.png){ width="360" }

-    3. Insert the flashed microSD card into the slot on Jetson module
+    3. Insert the flashed microSD card into the slot on the Jetson module

         ![](./images/jetson-orin-nano-dev-kit-sd-slot.png){ width="360" }